leo-nerd/leo-nerd.github.io/_posts/2022-06-01-lou-reed-listening-room.md

 </p>

 <p>
-	The <b>Lou Reed Listening Room</b>, hosted in the <b>Vincent Astor Gallery</b>, is a large listening space dedicated to experiencing various sound works by Lou Reed in their original intended audio formats.
+	The <b>Lou Reed Listening Room</b>, hosted in the <b>Vincent Astor Gallery</b>, was a large listening space dedicated to experiencing various sound works by Lou Reed in their original intended audio formats.
 It features a <b>13.4 sound system</b> able to play back a variety of audio formats including mono, stereo, quadraphonic, and full-sphere ambisonics.
-The audio and visual content curation is refreshed monthly.
+The curated audio and visual program was updated twice during the course of the exhibit.
 </p>

 <p>
-	I led the production of the technical systems for the piece, and the design and programming of its video systems and content.
+	I led the production of the technical systems for the piece, and the design and programming of its media content.
 </p>

 <p style="margin-bottom: 0em; text-decoration: underline;">